nickollio28/dataquest_projects/README.md

 '5_Probability and Statistics' contains 5 data science projects showcasing my abilities in probability and statistics.

 '6_Machine Learning Intro' contains 4 machine learning projects.
-'Predicting Car Prices' used K-Nearest Neighbors, 'Predicting House Prices' and 'Predicting the Stock Market' used Linear Regression.
-'Predicting Bike Rentals' used Decision Trees and Random Forests.
+'Predicting Car Prices' uses K-Nearest Neighbors, 'Predicting House Prices' and 'Predicting the Stock Market' use Linear Regression.
+'Predicting Bike Rentals' uses Decision Trees and Random Forests.

 '7_Machine Learning Intermediate' contains 2 machine learning projects.
 'Building a Handwritted Digits Classifier' utilizes deep learning to classify handwritten digits.
-'Creating a Kaggle Workflow' creates a workflow for submitting predictions for the Kaggle Titanic competition.
+'Creating a Kaggle Workflow' creates a pipeline of functions for submitting predictions for the Kaggle Titanic competition.

 I will soon add projects for '8_Advanced Topics in Data Science' once I have completed the course.